8 Signs He Is Sabotaging The Relationship, & How Therapy Can Help

 Have an honest conversation

 In many cases, self-sabotaging behaviors can be unconscious.
-If you notice your partner engaging in these behaviors, it can be helpful to have a calm and honest conversation about them using “I” statements without accusations or threats to end the relationship.
+If you notice your partner engaging in these behaviors, it can be helpful to have a calm and compassionate conversation about them using “I” statements without accusations or threats to end the relationship, which may escalate conflict.

-When your partner exhibits healthy relationship behaviors, such as communicating openly or being willing to work out disagreements, you might show them that you’re appreciative of their efforts.
+When your partner exhibits healthy relationship behaviors, such as communicating openly or being willing to work out disagreements, you might express your appreciation to them.
+Changing habits and breaking cycles can be difficult, so recognizing their progress can help your partner keep moving forward.

 Encourage therapy